nuno-andre/clyphx/docs/macrobat_manual.md

 as you cannot turn the Macros with your mouse while in MIDI mapping mode.
 You can turn them with a controller though.

+---

 ## nK SCL

-The first two Macros on the SCL Rack will control Push\'s Root Note and Scale Type respectively for use in Note Mode.
+The first two Macros on the SCL Rack will control Push's Root Note and Scale Type respectively for use in Note Mode.

 **RACK NAME:**

-The Rack\'s name needs to start with `NK SCL`.
+The Rack's name needs to start with `NK SCL`.

 **MACRO NAMES:**

-Doesn\'t apply.
+Doesn't apply.

 **EXTRA FUNCTIONS:**

-The Rack\'s name will show the name of the selected Root Note and Scale Type.
+The Rack's name will show the name of the selected Root Note and Scale Type.

-_**NOTE:** The Macros and Rack name will **not** update if the Root Note or Scale Type is changed from Push itself or from ClyphX\'s Push Actions._
+_**NOTE:** The Macros and Rack name will **not** update if the Root Note or Scale Type is changed from Push itself or from ClyphX's Push Actions._

 # 4. UserConfig File

-If you\'d like to send SysEx data with the [MIDI Rack](#nk-midi), you\'ll need to create a SysEx List in the file named `user_config.py`, which you\'ll find in the `./ClyphX/macrobat` folder.
+If you'd like to send SysEx data with the [MIDI Rack](#nk-midi), you'll need to create a SysEx List in the file named `user_config.py`, which you'll find in the `./ClyphX/macrobat` folder.

 You can modify this file with any text editor (like Notepad or TextEdit).
 The file itself includes instructions on how to modify it.